SandraMarquardt/PlantBasedMealsPublication/README.md

 ## Step-by-step run through
 > NOTE: The following files and folders are NOT included in the git repo
 >
-> Databases can be downloaded under license, AdditionalProcesses files contain comercially sensitive data and cannot be shared
+> Databases can be downloaded under license

 * 888_InputData\Ecoinvent\datasets [download ecoinvent 3.5_cutoff_ecoSpold02.7z from [ecoinvent](http://www.ecoinvent.org) and extract]
 * 888_InputData\WLFDB/WFLDB35_20200109_edited.CSV [Export WFLDB from SimaPro as .csv and make the edits listed below]
-* 888_InputData\CaseStudyCustomDatasets\DE_AdditionalProcesses_2020_11_05.TXT [SimaPro extract of custom additional datasets]
-* 888_InputData\CaseStudyCustomDatasets\ID_AdditionalProcesses_2020_11_06.TXT [SimaPro extract of custom additional datasets]

 > Edits required to WFLDB SimaPro export:
 > - Replace `;min;` with `;minute;`